EricDupertuis/4chanjs/readme.md

 ## What will it do in the futur :
     - Download depending on file size
     - Easily automate scrapping
+    - Generation of an html page with all images

 ## What it will never do:
     - Coffee, sadly